Fraye Arbeter Shtime: History

 After 87 years, Fraye Arbeter Shtime was among the world's longest running anarchist journals and was the last foreign-language anarchist paper in the United States.
-By the time of its last issue in December 1977, Fraye Arbeter Shtime was the oldest Yiddish newspaper worldwide.
+By the time of its last issue on December 4, 1977, Fraye Arbeter Shtime was the oldest Yiddish newspaper worldwide.
 Historian Paul Avrich described the group as both playing a vital role in Jewish–American labor history and upholding a high literary standard, having published the most lauded writers and poets in Yiddish radicalism.
 With Fraye Arbeter Shtime went the Jewish anarchist movement in America.

 Pacific Street Films' 1980 documentary Free Voice of Labor: The Jewish Anarchists covers the paper's last year of publication.